erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 #2 Software installation

-We start the installation script of all the needed software in the same way as above.
+We start the installation scripts of all the needed software in the same way as above.

+	- ./1-install-core-software-vx.sh
+    - ./2-install-extra-software-vx.sh
-	- ./install-all-needed-software-at-once-latest.sh
+    - ./3-install-themes-icons-cursors-plank.sh

 Do not forget to type "./" in front of the name.

+These three scripts will point to some of the other scripts in the folder.
+So keep them together.

 The best of them